Personal profile

 Koen Vercauteren obtained an MSc in Pharmaceutical Sciences (2010, Ghent University, Belgium), a PhD in pre-clinical viral hepatitis research (2014, Ghent University hospital, Belgium, Promoted by Profs.
 Philip Meuleman and Geert Leroux-Roels), continued his academic track on a BAEF post-doctoral scholarship in pre-clinical viral hepatitis research and viral vectors for gene therapy (2014-2016, Rockefeller University, NYC, USA, Charles M. Rice lab, 2020 Nobel Prize in Medicine recipient).
 Then, he graduated the clinical specialty programme in laboratory medicine (clinical chemistry, haematology, and microbiology) (2016-2019, Ghent University hospital, Belgium).

 Since 2019, he is a professor at ITM, head of the clinical virology unit and clinical biologist at the ITM clinical reference lab.
-The clinical virology lab (co-)hosts 2 laboratory technicians, 2 PhD students (1 on a pre-doctoral FWO mandate), 1 postdoctoral researcher, and has promoted an MSc in tropical medicine and MSc in public health.
-He has (co-)authored 33 (13 of which as first author) peer reviewed papers in the field of viral hepatitis, viral vectors for gene therapy and laboratory medicine (1147 citations).
-His current research focusses on (viral) infectious disease laboratory medicine.
+The clinical virology Unit currently (co-)hosts two laboratory technicians, six PhD students, four postdoctoral researcher, and has supervised seven MSc students in tropical medicine and public health.
+He has (co-)authored 73 (26 of which as first and senior author) peer reviewed papers in the field of diagnostic and (pre-)clinical virology (>3000 citations).
+His current research focusses on diagnostic virology.

 - PhD supervision